 - Take turns speaking.
 Everyone is on the teleconference for one reason or another and everyone will have something to say or ask, so give everyone a turn.

 - Try to be there for the entirety of the meeting.
-You might offend or discourage others if they start hearing members dropping out of the call before its finished.
+You might offend or discourage others if they start hearing members dropping out of the call before it is finished.

 Making a good impression on a conference call is just as important as when you are face-to-face with your colleagues or clients.
 If you follow these tips you will avoid making a bad impression and they may even see you as a conferencing guru.